tool-belt/interface-forge/docusaurus/docs/4-integration-with-faker-libraries-example.md

 }))
 ```

-:::note
+:::note To ensure that faker is called every time the factory builds an instance, you should use function based defaults
-To ensure that faker is called every time the factory builds an instance, you should use function base defaults and overrides.
+and overrides.
 :::